 The Library has as yet acquired only part of O’Farrell’s personal papers.
 They comprise personal files (1963–92), organisational files (1966–92), drafts and research material for eight of his books, and articles and book reviews.

 The manuscripts and records collected by O’Farrell and his personal papers are kept together as a single collection within the Manuscripts Collection (MS 6265).
 They are arranged in 26 series and occupy 146 boxes.
-An 81-page finding aid is in the Manuscripts Reading Room but is not yet available online.
+An 81-page finding aid is available online at https://nla.gov.au/nla.obj-743681473/findingaid.
+It does not cover the substantial consignment (83 boxes) received after O'Farrell's death.

 The photographs are held in the Pictures Collection at P2215.
 They are housed in eight boxes.
 Most have not been catalogued, but the envelopes containing the photographs have O’Farrell’s captions.